I LOVE this quick & easy Christmas Décor idea! Here’s my easy steps and How-To video showing How to Wrap A Picture Frame with Gift Wrap.

 After that, I have a few pictures of our Christmas tree and mantle this year.
 I hope these projects and pictures spark some creative ideas for you to use in your home. 🙂

 Christmas Gift Wrapped Wall Art Video

-Watch this video for a step by step look at how to wrap a picture frame with wrapping paper.
+Watch this video for a step by step look at how to wrap a picture frame with gift wrap.